watson-developer-cloud/visual-recognition-coreml/README.md

 1. Navigate to the [Visual Recognition Tooling][vr_tooling] and enter your `api_key` to access your instance of Visual Recognition.

-1. Select `Create classifier`
+1. Select `Create classifier`.

 1. Drop zip files of class images into an existing class or select `Add class.` to add a new class.
 In the project directory there is a folder called `training images` you can use to train a new classifier.

-1. Specify class name describing each zip file and select "Create" to create a new classifier.
+1. Specify class name describing each zip file and select `Create` to create a new classifier.

 1. Copy and paste the `classifierID` of the classifier created into the `{classifier_id}` variable of `ImageClassificationViewController.swift`.

 ### Building and running
 1. In Xcode, ensure the active scheme is `Core ML Vision Custom`.
+1. Clean and build the project.

 #### Using the Simulator